Who We Are

 - 1975 – Elizabeth Ann Seton canonized a saint.

-Currently, 263 members of the Sisters of Charity of Cincinnati serve in 20 U.S. dioceses (12 states) and two foreign countries.
-A total of 212 Sisters serve in the Archdiocese of Cincinnati.
+Currently, 191 Sisters of Charity of Cincinnati serve in 14 U.S. dioceses (nine states).
+A total of 163 Sisters serve in the Archdiocese of Cincinnati.
 Ministries include education, health care, retreat work, parish, social work, ministry of prayer and congregational service.
-More specifically, Sisters minister in elementary, high school and university education, chaplaincy, justice education and advocacy, health care, retreat work, prison and jail ministry, parish and pastoral ministry, social services, counseling, earth and sustainability ministry, spiritual direction, formation ministry, congregational services and the ministry of prayer.
+More specifically, Sisters minister in elementary, high school and university education, justice education and advocacy, health care, retreat work, parish and pastoral ministry, social services, counseling, earth and sustainability ministry, spiritual direction, formation ministry, congregational services and the ministry of prayer.

-The Sisters of Charity of Cincinnati are joined by 200 Associates, lay women and men, who reside throughout the United States.
+The Sisters of Charity of Cincinnati are joined by 209 Associates, lay women and men, who reside throughout the United States.
 The Sister/Associate relationship was established in 1973 so that individuals could partner with the Sisters in responding to the Gospel in the spirit of St. Elizabeth Bayley Seton.
+To learn more about the Associate program, contact Director of Associates Chanin Wilson at Chanin.Wilson@srcharitycinti.org.

 Since the Community was founded, the Sisters of Charity have sponsored numerous schools, hospitals, orphanages and social service agencies.
 They continue to sponsor the following ministries, which are all in Cincinnati.